Lithotripsy (ESWL)

 How is lithotripsy performed (what to expect)

 Lithotripsy procedures are typically done as an outpatient procedure.
-Urology San Antonio performs most outpatient procedures at the Pasteur Plaza Surgery Center (a division of Urology San Antonio).
+Urology San Antonio performs most outpatient procedures at the

 Patients will be given a sedative or undergo general anesthesia for the procedure.
 Even though there are no incisions, the procedure could cause discomfort.
 It’s important for the patient to remain still and comfortable during the procedure, so some type of anesthesia is generally used.